Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Synthetic In-Situ observation at streamers

 \section{Synthetic In-Situ observation at streamers}

 The hot, dense plasma released from the closed field regions by the reconnection processes described in the previous section should be transported out into the heliosphere, leading to fluctuations in observable quantities.
 From our model, we calculate synthetic in situ measurements of the electron number density ($n$) above the stalk of both streamers.
 This is done by simply calculating $n$ at two sets of points covering the stalks.
 The in-situ observation points for the Helmet streamer are selected along a $0.1~R_\odot$ straight line, positioned at $r\approx 16~R_\odot$ (see the white arrow marker in Figure~\ref{fig:dhelmet}(a)).
 We chose this location because Parker Solar Probe recently measured in-situ plasma quantities at a similar distance from the Sun.
 In Figure~\ref{fig:n_prof}(a), the variation of the electron number density at this location is shown.
-Both the spatially averaged profile (blue-solid curve) and the minimum to maximum number density range (blue shaded region) show a clear periodicity of 12.07 hours with varying amplitudes.
+Both the spatially averaged profile (blue-solid curve) and the minimum to maximum number density range (blue shaded region) show a clear periodicity between 11.5--14.0 hours with varying amplitudes.
 This density oscillation over the Helmet streamer stalk is due to the quasi-periodic plasmoid ejections (see Section \ref{sec:dynamics}), which propagate away from the Sun and across the measurement points (Figure~\ref{fig:dhelmet}).
-During its 8$^{\rm th}$ solar encounter Parker Solar Probe was located at $r\approx 16~R_\odot$ from the Sun, and using quasi-thermal noise spectroscopy, the local electron density was measured at around ~$6\times10^3-7\times10^3$ cm$^{-3}$~\citep{kasper2021,Kruparova2023}.
+During its 8$^{\rm th}$ solar encounter, Parker Solar Probe was located at $r\approx 16~R_\odot$ from the Sun, and using quasi-thermal noise spectroscopy, the local electron density was measured at around ~$6\times10^3-7\times10^3$ cm$^{-3}$~\citep{kasper2021,Kruparova2023}.
 This result matches in order of magnitude with our simulated values at a similar distance.
-To measure the open-field density variation induced by the Pseudostreamer dynamics, we select in-situ observation points along an arc length of $0.1~R_\odot$, positioned above the Pseudostreamer stalk at $r\approx 2.5~R_\odot$ (see the white arrow marker in Figure.~\ref{fig:dpseudo}(a)).
-The averaged electron density over the selected points (dashed magenta line in Figure.~\ref{fig:n_prof}(b)) exhibits a fluctuating nature with time.
-The maximum and minimum values of the electron density for the same selected points (magenta shaded region of Figure~\ref{fig:n_prof}(b) also show a large spread in the density distribution.
-This fluctuating temporal behaviour of the electron density profile can be described in terms of the induced IMR process at the Pseudostreamer.
-As we discuss in Subsection~\ref{subsec:pseudo_dyn}, dense plasma elements from the closed magnetic arcades of the Pseudostreamer can jump onto open field lines through the IMR mechanism.
-Then these dense plasma parcels propagate outward as plasmoids with the solar wind and contribute to a bursty electron density measurement.
-In the latest in-situ observations of PSP, fluctuating plasma characteristics have been well observed for several close encounters with the sun.
-Although the origin of the fluctuations is not completely understood, we believe several observed aspects can be described qualitatively by simple IMR models like our solar wind model.